mirzakopic/api-syncagent/docs/publish-resources.md

           path: spec.secretName

         # namespace part is optional; if not configured,
-        # servlet assumes the same namespace as the owning resource
+        # Sync Agent assumes the same namespace as the owning resource
         #
         # namespace:
         #   path: spec.secretName